-Increasing the dose of television advertising in a national antismoking media campaign
+Increasing the dose of television advertising in a national antismoking media campaign results from a randomised field trial

 Background While antismoking media campaigns have demonstrated effectiveness, less is known about the country-level effects of increased media dosing.
 The 2012 US Tips From Former Smokers (Tips) campaign generated approximately 1.6 million quit attempts overall; however, the specific dose-response from the campaign was only assessed by self-report.